radarFudan/Curse-of-memory/README.md

 4. 4.
 Current sequence length support is around 200.
 Improve the dataset preparation code so larger sequence length (1000+) can be tested.
 Need associative scan implementation for the dataset generation.
 5. Docker image creation - delayed.
 6. There is a trade-off between approximation and stability, might need better method to achieve approximation and then maximized the stability.
+7. Produce a small memory which provides the function:
+    Given model which inputs B * T * D and outputs B * T * D, evaluate the memory function of this model.

 ## Refs